Skip to main content

 What are the packaging requirements for online products delivered to consumers in a shipping carton?

-a) - If the online purchase product does not have its own retail packaging but is only directly contained in a shipping carton, please, follow sub-cl.
-7B.2 requirements.
+a) - If the online purchase product does not have its own retail packaging but is only directly contained in a shipping carton, companies should follow the “Markings” requirements in section 7, for both packaging and product, of the UL 4200A standard.

 b) - If the retail packaging is inside the shipping carton, it must be labeled according to the standard.
 The product shall comply with all requirements when imported to U.S. rather than after import.
 The laboratory could not evaluate its shipping carton unless the shipping carton is the retail packaging when it shipped from the factory.